This post features vibrators for women and some other sex toys, please be aware it IS NOT SAFE FOR WORK

 The Pom from Dame is flexible, with a wide, flat surface that comes to a point at one end, perfect for all different placements.

-Maude is a sexual wellness company founded and run by womxn that offers subscriptions for condoms and lube in the kind of tasteful packaging you wouldn’t mind keeping on your nightstand.
-In addition, they recently launched their vibrator for women, which ships out this spring and offers a versatile shape, matte white finish, and comes with a natural canvas bag for easy transport and storage.
+Maude is a sexual wellness company founded and run by women that offers subscriptions for condoms and lube in the kind of tasteful packaging you wouldn’t mind keeping on your nightstand.
+In addition, they recently launched their vibrator for women, which offers a versatile shape, matte white finish, and comes with a natural canvas bag for easy transport and storage.

 Another option from Jimmy Jane that includes their nifty charging dock, this one has two pressure points as well as a broad, round base for all sorts of options.
 Dare we say, it almost looks downright glamorous, with its matte black style and gold accents.